mehah/otclient_edubart/README.md

     if player then
         player:setStorageValue(1000, -1)
     else
-        error("Player '" .. playerId .. "' not found.")
+        -- error("Player '" .. playerId .. "' not found.")
     end
 end

 function onLogout(player)
     if player:getStorageValue(1000) == 1 then
-        -- I believe the server does not work with smart pointers, -- so to ensure that a failure does not occur in 1000 ms, -- if the player has already been removed from memory, -- then we will pass the id and then later we will retrieve its metatable in the releaseStorage function addEvent(releaseStorage, 1000, player:getId())
+        -- I believe the server does not work with smart pointers, -- so to ensure a failure does not occur in 1000 ms, -- we will pass the id instead of the metatable addEvent(releaseStorage, 1000, player:getId())
     end
     return true